Best Playgrounds around Louisville

 More great playgrounds!

-Creasey Mahan Nature Preserve – Harmony playground and their new large playground.
+Creasey Mahan Nature Preserve – their new large playground is wonderful.
 It’s has a playground, gardens and trails.
+They even have giant rocks that are like fossils and the kids can climb on them.
 The kids love it!
 Pack a picnic and explore.
 They have a pond with frogs and turtles too.

 Riverview Park in south Louisville.
 Great sprayground, lots of neat playground equipment for various ages, and a great view of the Ohio river!